VABAR/vibass_dev_introductory_training/README.md

 # Pedagogical approach of the course Introduction to Bayesian analysis

+> Read this document and answer [these questions](https://github.com/VABAR/vibass_dev_introductory_training/issues/1).
+> You can also edit this file to fix things directly, or open [an issue](https://github.com/VABAR/vibass_dev_introductory_training/issues/new/choose) in order to start a discussion or propose a potentially controversial change.

 ## Goal of the training

 > What participants will be able to __do__ after the training, that were not able to do before.
 Avoid verbs like _know_ or _understand_ and focus instead on what this knowledge or understanding enable people to perform.